-An accounting or auditing firm has to be registered with FAP in accordance with Section 11 of the Act.
+An accounting or auditing firm has to be registered with FAP in accordance with Section 11 of the Accounting Professions Act.
 The registration fee is 2,000 Baht for a 3-year period.

-The firm is allowed to use foreign firms names however approval from the DBD under the Foreign Business Act B.E.
+The firm is allowed to use foreign firms names however approval from the Department of Business Development under the Foreign Business Act B.E.
 2542 (1999) is required.